shockey/swagger-ui-plugins/packages/hierarchical-tags/README.md

 Swagger UI 'Hierarchical Tags' Plugin
 ==================================================================

-This plugin produces a side-bar layout with endpoints grouped into a hierarhical list based on tags with (optional) special delimiter characters to denote hierarchy.
+This plugin produces a layout with endpoints grouped into a hierarhical list based on tags with (optional) special delimiter characters to denote hierarchy.
+Delimiter characters are `|` and `:`.

 ## Usage